This is part five of the six entries about Edo Castle.

 This western-style lantern belongs to Yasukuni Shrine across the road.
 It was constructed in 1871, and in those days it is said that it was able to be seen from the sea.

-As for public facilities, other than above-mentioned Nippon Budokan and Crafts Gallery, there are the National Museum of Modern Art, Tokyo [Official English website], the Science Museum [Official English website], and the National Archives of Japan [Official English website].
+Other than these, there are the National Museum of Modern Art, Tokyo, the Science Museum, and the National Archives of Japan.

 The passage along the Chidorigafuchi Moat is, together with adjoining Yasukuni Shrine, one of the most notable hanami (viewing of cherry blossoms) spot in Tokyo.
 See the article on the Chiyoda no Sakura Matsuri for details.